isurunuwanthilaka/isurunuwanthilaka/README.md

 ### Hi there 👋

-I am a passionate fullstack Software Engineer.
+I am a passionate `Fullstack Software Engineer` from Anuradhapura, Sri Lanka.

-I code in Java (Springboot), React.JS, Golang and Python.
-Writing Microservices is my main task at work, apart from that Docker and Postgres play key role in my daily tasks.
-Designing is what I enjoy most.
+I code in `Java` , `Javascript`, `Golang` and `Python`.
+Developing `microservices` is my main task at work, also I use `Docker` for CI/CD and `Postgres` for databasing.
+Designing and learning new technologies is what I enjoy most.
 I do many side projects :) in free time.

-When I am not coding , I do reading, meditation or over thinking about something - yeah, about anything.
+When I am not sticking to a screen , I might be doing reading, meditation or over thinking about something - yeah, about anything.